abeiro/HerikaServer/Mid-Long term memory.md

 If idea sounds interesting, next improvements will be next:

 - Dialogue lines - are short term memory.
 It's significant for current conversation characters have right now.
 But since context window isn't limitless with time we will start cutting those short memories out with window size of 50(or more, or less).
-- Conversations summaries - are mid-term memory, we don't all those details from conversation but we want to have a little bit of details.
+- Conversations summaries - are mid-term memory, we don't need all those details from conversation but we want to have a little bit of details.
 It will help characters to rember what you discuss/agreed/argued/etc...
 In the meantime it saves space for context.
 - Deep reflections - are long term memory.
+We want to store only significant events/changes in character behavior/biography.
 It's next step and similar to approach with conversations summaries.
 But in this case we will use conversations summaries to generate piece of long term memory.
     - to generate long term memory I would suggest to make: `current deep reflections` + `latest x(5-10) conversations summaries` -> feed to LLM to get new deep reflections.

-To estimate average increase of requests, I propose this formula: **1 deep reflection** = **10 conversations summaries** = **100-150 dialogue lines**(**10-15 in average dialogue lines per conversation**).
-In other words on each 100-150 real dialogue lines we are adding 11 additional requests.
-Which is increase of **11-7.3%** in requests.
+To estimate average increase of requests, I suggest this formula: **100-150 dialogue lines**(**10-15 in average dialogue lines per conversation**) -> **10 conversations summaries** ->  **1 deep reflection**.

+In other words on each 100-150 real dialogue lines we are adding 11(10 mid term + 1 long term) additional requests.
+Which is increase of **7.3-11%** in requests.
 Assuming avarage conversation 10-15 dialogue lines long.

 ## Composing character's prompt